cjoy/cs9318/notes/notes.md

 * Datawarehouse is based on a multidimensional data model which views data in the form of a **data cube**, which is a multidimensional generalisation of 2D spreadsheet
 * **Data cubes** are modeled using dimensions and facts.
 * **Facts**: the subject it models.
 Facts are numerical measures.
+  * **Measures**: numeric function that can be evaluated at each point in the data cube space.
+    * Distributive: aggregate function that can be computed in a distributed manner as follows.
 * **Dimensions**: context of the measures
-* **Measures**: numeric function that can be evaluated at each point in the data cube space.
-  * Distributive: affregate function that can be computed in a distributed manner as follows.
 * **Hierarchies**: provides contexts of different granularities (aka. grains)
 * Goals for dimensional modeling:
   * Surround facts with as much relevant context (dimensions) as possible